Palmyra Atoll: American visits

 The atoll was visited by the USS Porpoise in 1842 as part of the United States Exploring Expedition, led by Charles Wilkes.
 This marked the first visit to Palmyra by a scientific expedition.
 Various live samples of native plants and animals were collected.
-In his 23rd volume recording the findings of the USXX, Wilkes wrote of Palmyra, mentioning some unspecified inhabitants at that time:
+In his 23rd volume recording the findings of the USXX (United States Exploring Expedition of 1838–1842), Wilkes wrote of Palmyra, mentioning some unspecified inhabitants at that time:

 This island is inhabited ...
 It is to be regretted that all these detached islands should not be visited by our national vessels, and friendly intercourse kept up with them.
 The benefit and assistance that any shipwrecked mariners might derive from their rude inhabitants, would repay the time, trouble, and expense such visits would occasion.

-In 1859, Palmyra Atoll was claimed for the United States both by Alfred Benson and by Dr. Gerrit P. Judd of the brig Josephine, in accordance with the Guano Islands Act of 1856, but no guano was there to be mined, so the claims were abandoned.
+In 1859, Palmyra Atoll was claimed for the United States both by Alfred Benson and by Dr. Gerrit P. Judd of the brig Josephine, under the Guano Islands Act of 1856, but no guano was there to be mined, so the claims were abandoned.

 Annexation by the Kingdom of Hawaii (1862)

 On February 26, 1862, King Kamehameha IV of Hawaii commissioned Captain Zenas Bent and Johnson Beswick Wilkinson, both Hawaiian citizens, to take possession of the atoll.
 On April 15, 1862, it was formally annexed to the Kingdom of Hawaii, while Bent and Wilkinson became joint owners.

 Over the next century, ownership passed through various hands.
 Bent sold his rights to Wilkinson on December 25, 1862.
 Palmyra later passed to Kalama Wilkinson (Johnson's widow).
 In 1885, it was divided among her four heirs, two of whom sold their rights to William Luther Wilcox who, in turn, sold them to the Pacific Navigation Company.
-In 1897, this company was liquidated, and its interests were sold first to William Ansel Kinney, and then to Fred Wundenberg, all of Honolulu.
-On June 12, 1911, Wundenberg's widow sold his two-thirds undivided interest in Palmyra as a tenant in common to Judge Henry Ernest Cooper (1857–1929).
+In 1897, this company was liquidated, and its interests were sold first to William Ansel Kinney and then to Fred Wundenberg, all residents of Honolulu.

 A further Wilkinson heir left her share to her son William Ringer Sr., who also bought his great-uncle's share, giving Ringer a one-third undivided share as a tenant in common.

-Meanwhile, in 1889, Commander Nichols of HMS Cormorant claimed Palmyra for the United Kingdom, unaware of the prior claim made by Hawaii.
+Separately, in 1889, Commander Nichols of HMS Cormorant claimed Palmyra for the United Kingdom, unaware of Hawaii's prior claim.